Felteng/f1-town-square/README.md

 An authenticated user can create comments and send messages in the live chat.

 **Read:**
-A user can browse and read articles posted by the site admin, as well as the conversation in the live chat.
+A user can browse and read about the current season's race events and any comments made under them, as well as the conversation in the live chat.

 **Update:**
 An authenticated user can edit and update their individual contributions to the site.